aravind-ramaswami/arr229/lab1.md

 ![image](https://github.com/user-attachments/assets/8658af19-5ec1-4a83-93df-4dc0567ebd88)

 The provided codebase establishes the basic functionality for Bluetooth connection between the Artemis and a computer.
+The uuids are unique identifiers that enable the computer to communicate with the Artemis and denote different types of data that you want to send.
+BLECStringCharacteristic.h EString.h and RobotCommand.h are helper files that define different types of message data that you can send to the computer.
+Finally, ble_arduino.ino handles the actual Bluetooth communication.
+When the computer sends a message, this file uses the uuids to receive the message, process it, and send back a reply (if desired).

 Task 1: ECHO